pythonprobr/pythonpro-website/README.md

 #License Details

-The AGPL license here cover everything relate to source code but Python Pro logo and Image.
+The AGPL license here cover everything relate to source code but Dev Pro logo and Image.
 So you need to change this data for you own trademark.

 Have fun!